kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 A Route can reference a Gateway by specifying the namespace (optional if the Route and the Gateway are in the same namespace) and name of the Gateway in a `parentRef`.
-A Route can further select a subset of listeners under the Gateway using the following fields in `parentRef`:
+By default, a Route will attach to all listeners of a Gateway, however it can restrict the selection to a subset of listeners using the following fields in `parentRef`:

 1. **SectionName** When `sectionName` is set, the Route selects the listener with the specified name.